Greener-Mods/Barbarian-Kit/README.md

 High Level Ability:

-BARBARIAN HORDE: With a terrifying war cry, the Barbarian calls forth a veteran warrior from <PRO_HISHER> barbarian horde to fight alongside <PRO_HIMHER> for 2 turns.
+BARBARIAN HORDE: With a terrifying war cry, the Barbarian calls forth a veteran warrior from his barbarian horde to fight alongside him for 2 turns.
 The summoned warrior is created at 60% of the Barbarian's level and possesses the class abilities and Hit Points of a Barbarian of that level.

 **INSTALLATION**